Otus-DevOps-2020-02/DmitryKorlas_infra/README.md

 # appserver                  : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```
 According to the output we see that ansible does not detect the changes when git clone called multiple times.

+## the task *
+Add a static json file for inventory.
+Make sure `ansible all -m ping` works correctly.

+Added `inventory.static.json`.
+To run it, use this command `ansible all -m ping -i inventory.static.json`